Judgment Liens in Texas

 Judgment creditors in Texas can garnish your bank accounts by filing a writ of garnishment.
 Do not confuse this with garnishment of wages.
 Creditors can NOT garnish wages in Texas, but once you deposit your paycheck into the bank, it is no longer considered “wages” and is fair game for collection.

-Creditors also send Post Judgment Discovery that you are forced to answer and you if ignore them you can get yourself in real trouble.
+Creditors also send Post Judgment Discovery that you are forced to answer and if you ignore them you can get yourself in real trouble.

 Many creditors will agree to settle judgments but it is not advisable to do this without a licensed attorney.
 If you settle, you should obtain a properly prepared and filed release of the judgment from the creditor.